MAA-98/repo-intents/README.md

 ## Design Principles for 1.x

 Keeping it simple:
+- steps are either prompts for arguments or shell commands
-- actions are deterministic shell commands
+- actions are sequence of prompts followed by shell command
-- the environment available to action steps is the immediately previous prompt inputs, there's no long-running environment over action steps.
+- output of actions can't be used for next action; there's no long-running environment over actions.
-This means if you want to use the output from one command in another you need to write it as one action step.
-I.e. *actions are not functions*, they don't return data.
+This means if you want to use the output from one command in another you need to write it as one action step, i.e. *actions are not functions*, they don't return data.